mohanenm/Android-Shape/README.md

 location.
 * started with pseudo-code and then now I am just trying to translate that
-* faiz has the uml diagram, was not present. meeting later.
+* faiz has the uml diagram, was not present. meeting later
+* having git issues(adding multiple remotes)

 # Learning Objectives